saquib77/DMBS_Project/README.md

 > Run this file and then it will fetch all data from `citydata.json` file and after that it will invoke mysql server.
-In mysql server is create two table **1. citymaster** and **2. cityId** both are information will fetch from `citydata.json` & **city id**, **city name** and **fare** it will seed path and cost between two city and then it will view all city in cli.
+In mysql server is create two table **1. citymaster** and **2. cityId** both are information will fetch from `citydata.json` & **city id**, **city name** and **fare** it will seed path and cost between two city and then it will view all city in CLI.
 3. main.cpp:
 > The './main' file used to create database and and tables store the information in the table by any json file the json file have the information about the fare between the cities.